 A lockdown is used to protect students if there is a situation that might threaten student safety.
 During a lockdown, students will be kept in their classrooms until the situation has been resolved.
 For the safety of all involved, you should not go to the school or attempt to remove your child from school while a building is in a lockdown situation.

 A lockout is used when the threat is known to be outside the school building.
 Lockouts incorporate the same implementation procedures as a lockdown.
 The difference is that, in a lockout building occupants may walk around the interior of the building and continue their day-to-day operations.
 However, no one can enter or exit the affected building(s).
 A lockout lockdown may move into a full lockdown should circumstances change and warrant it.

 Shelter-in-place is an emergency response tool to protect students in the event of potential exposure to a hazardous contaminant in the atmosphere.
 If an airborne contaminant poses a threat to students during the school day, students and staff will remain indoors and the heating and ventilation system will be shut off, which creates a neutral atmosphere pressure in the building that forms a protective barrier against the contaminant.
 During a shelter-in-place incident, people will not be allowed in or out of the school building until the all-clear signal is given.

 If weather or an emergency situation occurs that requires students to be picked up at a different time of day or at a different location than usual, a process will be established so that parents or guardians can take their child home.
 We ask that parents or guardians please bring photo identification (such as a driver’s license) to ensure student safety.
-For more information, please use this link to see more details regarding parent-student reunification.
+For more information, please see Family Reunification.